 By gluing the opposite sides, all corners of the rectangles and the points $A_i$ are identified.
-Hence, this surface has only one rotational component which is isometric to~$(0,\infty)$.
+Hence, this surface has only one singularity with exactly one rotational component which is isometric to~$(0,\infty)$.

-We can specify this isometry by starting with a linear approach which has the left lower corner $A_0$ of the first rectangle as a base point and stays in the first rectangle for some time.
-When rotating this linear approach counterclockwise around $A_0$, we obtain linear approaches with base points $A_1$, then $B_1, C_1, D_1, A_2, B_2, \ldots$ When we do the rotation clockwise we cannot rotate further than to an almost horizontal linear approach which corresponds to a number almost $0$.
+We can specify this isometry by starting with a linear approach which starts at the left lower corner $A_0$ of the first rectangle and stays in the first rectangle for some time.
+When rotating this linear approach counterclockwise around $A_0$, we obtain linear approaches that start at $A_1$, then at $B_1, C_1, D_1, A_2, B_2, \ldots$ When we do the rotation clockwise we cannot rotate further than to an almost horizontal linear approach which corresponds to a number almost $0$.

 \end{exa}

 It is worth noting that the space $\LC(\sigma)$ is Hausdorff in general (see \cite[Corollary 2.9]{bowman_valdez2013wild}).
 On the other hand, we have the following proposition.

 \begin{prop}[$\LC(\sigma)$ is in general not metrizable] For the singularity $\sigma$ of the stack of boxes, the space $\LC(\sigma)$ of linear approaches is not T\textsubscript{3}, hence not metrizable.